-- Results of clinical findings are given to patients by clinicians in the privacy of an examination room or consultation room. - The content of a medical record should only be discussed with the patient by individual providing the service or the provider's supervisor. - All conversations concerning information of a clinical nature or matter of patient privacy are conducted in an office, consultation or examination room. - Requests for medical records to be sent to outside agencies, physicians, optometrist's offices or to the patient, are handled through the Medical Records Department only.
-An authorization signed by the patients is needed. - Medical records are maintained securely in the University Eye Center's Medical Records Department and intheelectronic medical record. - Release of HIV-related information is in compliance with state regulation, effective February 1, 1989. - All clinical and support staff who handle patient records are required to sign a "Statement of Confidentiality" form.
+- Results of clinical findings are provided to patients by providers in the privacy of an examination room or consultation room. - The content of a medical record should only be discussed with the patient by the individual providing the service or the provider's supervisor. - All conversations concerning information of a clinical nature or matter of patient privacy are conducted in an office, consultation or examination room. - Requests for medical records to be sent to outside agencies, provider offices or to the patient, are handled through the Medical Records Department only.
+An authorization signed by the patients is required. - Medical records are maintained securely in the University Eye Center's Medical Records Department and in the electronic health record. - Release of HIV-related information must be in compliance with state regulation and is only handled through the Medical Records Department. - All students are required to complete the University Eye Center's annual mandatory training via Moodle which covers the general topics of: HIPAA, business integrity, patient safety and environment of care, and the identification and reporting of abuse.